Why NOW is the time to map your customer journeyby

-2016 Forrester research says 63% of marketing professionals rely on journey maps – graphs that help businesses visualise the whole journey of a user and the different touchpoints they can use to interact with them – to guide their customer experience efforts.
+2016 Forrester research says 63% of marketing professionals rely on customer journey maps – graphs that help businesses visualise the whole journey of a user and the different touchpoints they can use to interact with them – to guide their customer experience efforts.

 Yet a recent study from Millward Brown Digital found that 55% of senior marketers were not confident in their company’s “understanding of the customer journey”.
 Why does such a dichotomy exist?
 Are businesses failing to conduct mapping exercises effectively, or are their customers simply moving too quickly for them to keep up?